nanjizal/secrets4haxe/md/intro1.md

 }
 ```

 Class parameters just use the 'var', variable keyword.
 Properties ( getter/setters ) are unusual.
 If method does not say it's public or private it is private, so message here is private and only accessible from methods in Test class.
+To call a method on a instance of a class we use dot notation.  ```myInstance.myMethod(myParameter)```, notice this used in the shorted main function, since single line, wiggle brackets can be omitted if preferred.

 ```Haxe
 function main() ( new Test() ).haxeMessage();